coolguy284/html5-time-tracker/info/formats.md

       [
         zero or more entries of the following format: array [
+          [0] string: timestamp
+            string for local time timestamp
+          [1] string: active events
-          [0] boolean: visible flag
+            a string of the current active events, seperated by " | " [2] boolean: visible flag
             used to hide "deleted" events so that the user can undelete them by pressing the undelete button (a purge button is also provided to irreversably remove all invisible events)
-          [1] boolean: manually added / edited flag if this is true, it indicates an event that was added after the fact, or edited [2] string: timestamp
+          [3] boolean (optional): manually added / edited flag if this is true, it indicates an event that was added after the fact, or edited [4] string (optional): annotation
-            string for local time timestamp
-          [4] string: active events
-            a string of the current active events, seperated by " | " [5] string (optional): annotation
             an optional text description for the event, used if an extra clarification is needed ],
         ...